 Also, maybe a bit of depth could have been added to more characters.
 Granted the story mainly revolves around 2 protagonists, in the past and in the present, but some more work on the characters could have certainly made a good book even better.

-Otherwise, on the whole, the book makes for a very good read, and it is certainly something the reader would enjoy.
+Otherwise, on the whole, Gone with the Vindaloo makes for a very good read, and it is certainly something the reader would enjoy.
 Beyond the food, the plot will also keep you interested and you will surely have an entertaining time reading the book.